sindresorhus/ky/readme.md

 ### ky.extend(defaultOptions)

-Create a new `ky` instance with some defaults overridden with your own.<br>
+Create a new `ky` instance with some defaults overridden with your own.

 In contrast to `ky.create()`, `ky.extend()` inherits defaults from its parent.

 #### defaultOptions